Two Acts, Thru Sung / Operetta, Rated PG

 The epic tale of broken dreams, passion and redemption is set against a nation in the throes of revolution.
 (ADAPTED FOR HIGH SCHOOL PERFORMERS)

-Winner of over 100 international awards and seen by over 65 million people worldwide, LES MISÉRABLES SCHOOL EDITION is an epic and uplifting story about the survival of the human spirit.
-The true modern classic is based on Victor Hugo's novel and features on of the most memorable scores of all time.
+Winner of over 100 international awards and seen by over 65 million people worldwide, Les Misérables is an epic and uplifting story about the survival of the human spirit.
+Now adapted for high school performers, Les Misérables School Edition features one of the most memorable scores of all time and some of the most memorable characters to ever grace your stage.

 breaks his parole in hopes of starting a new life, initiating a life-long struggle for redemption as he is relentlessly pursued by police inspector Javert,